ageweke/fortitude/README-erector.md

 * Much more thorough Rails support &mdash; all known Rails integration points have been resolved, and it should work as smoothly with Rails as does (_e.g._) ERb/Erubis;
 * Much cleaner, totally transparent support for helpers (both inside and outside of Rails);
-* Great internationalization support, iincluding Rails' translation mechanism and per-widget language variants;
+* Great internationalization support, including Rails' translation mechanism and per-widget language variants;
 * "Staticization" support for incredibly fast rendering of HTML that doesn't depend on input variables;
 * Customizable tags (define your own, modify behavior of existing tags, like whether they start a newline in formatted-output mode);
 * Configure all options on a per-class basis with inheritance (zero "across-the-board" global settings);